 4. Quantity of third-party traditional reviews

-The number of business reviews which are found on independent sites does not belong to Google.
+The number of business reviews that are found on independent sites does not belong to Google.

 5. Authority of third-party sites allowing reviews